 Mr. Dusinberre enjoys writing about music.
-In connection with the Takács Quartet's forthcoming Beethoven cycles in London and Madrid, he has written articles for The Strad magazine and The Guardian that will be published in the fall.
+In connection with the Takács Quarter's forthcoming Beethoven cycles in London and Madrid, he has written articles for The Strad magazine and The Guardian that were published in fall 2009.

 Mr. Dusinberre lives in Boulder, Colorado, with his wife, Beth, an archeologist who teaches at the University of Colorado, and their son, Sam.
 He enjoys hiking in the mountains near Boulder and going to the theater.
 Never known as one of the more athletic members of his family, Mr. Dusinberre has nonetheless benefited from Boulder's healthy culture of embracing the outdoors.
 He currently has plans to start training for the 2020 Bolder Boulder, sometime in the future.